CloudSecurityAlliance-WG/WG-CAVEaT/README.md

-# WG-CAVEaT
+# WG-CAVEaT (Cloud Adversarial Vectors, Exploits, and Threats)

-WG-CAVEaT Working Group data
+WG-CAVEaT Working Group data, you can find out more about the (CAVEaT Working Group in Circle)[https://circle.cloudsecurityalliance.org/community-home1?communitykey=cce2fd58-ba71-4280-9e3d-018c352d4100].

+If you are interested in this project feel free to (sign up with your email address)[https://csaurl.org/WG-CAVEaT-Form]

 ## CAVEaT Chatbot: